appvoid/grafito/README.md

 | Diamond-003 | Davinci     | 175 Billion | Fine-Tunning (FS)      | 🟩       |
 | Diamond-004 | LLaMA       | 6.7 Billion | Fine-Tunning (MMIC)    | ⬛       |

+Once Alpaca models are released, [see here](https://crfm.stanford.edu/2023/03/13/alpaca.html), an even more customized, better fine-tuning will be made and a reward model will be included, GPT-4 level you would say.
+Still waiting for LLaMA license change to be approved.
+Something to note here is that these models cannot be used (yet) as commercial products.

 ### Deprication note
 Open Source language models were depricated to focus more on the final, usable product itself.
 The technique used on this project works pretty good on GPT-J though.

+### Deprication note #2
+Open Source language models are (again, thanks to Meta) back into consideration.